 I can think of only 3 valid reasons for an audit report:

-- To be used as evidence (on the plaintiff’s side) for an accessibility lawsuit
+- To be used as evidence to justify (or defend) an accessibility lawsuit

 - To be used as the basis for a VPAT